-Another reason is applying for jobs for which you are underqualified or overqualified.
+Another reason for not hearing back is applying for jobs for which you are underqualified or overqualified.
 Remember that HRs tend to hesitate to consider applicants for positions that are below or above their skill level.

 First, customize your resume for each job application to highlight your relevant skills and experiences in a clear, concise, and easy-to-read format.

 Next, in case you don’t have the relevant experience, consider gaining it by doing internships or volunteering.

 Finally, make sure to apply for jobs that match your skills and experience.